 Judging from GT7's teaser trailer, the new entry looks to reward longtime players who have nostalgic memories of those early titles.
 Trial Mountain is featured prominently in the first footage we've seen of the game, with an onboard lap showing off all-new scenery reminiscent of El Capitan, another well-liked original circuit, alongside a reprofiled layout.

-It's clear to see that Trial Mountain's tight second sector has been widened in the jump to PS5, and the back straight appears to be longer.
+It's clear to see that Trial Mountain's tight second sector has been widened in the jump to PS5, and the back and front straight appear to be longer judging by the track map.
 Most notably, the course's legendary final corner, where ambitious players would often launch themselves into the heavens for a shot at a last-second overtake, has been completely remade into a tighter, slower chicane.

 Trial Mountain's surprise appearance in the GT7 trailer wasn't entirely without warning.
 Back in December 2017, merely weeks following GT Sport’s release, Yamauchi told GTPlanet that the studio had been hard at work converting fan-favorite fictional circuit Deep Forest into the GT Sport environment.